-The Niagara Whirlpool is a natural whirlpool formed along the Niagara River in Niagara Gorge.
+The Niagara Whirlpool is a natural whirlpool formed along the Niagara River in Niagara Gorge, downstream from Niagara Falls.
 It is in-between the Canadian (Ontario) and US (New York) borders.
-The whirlpool goes as deep as 38 meters, or 125 feet.
+It is as deep as 38 meters, or 125 feet.
 The average depth is 10.7 meters or 35 feet.
 The speed of the whirlpool water is approximately 35.4 km/hr or 22 mph.
-One hypotheses is that the whirlpool emerged 4,200 years ago.
-It normally spins in a counter-clockwise flow.
-This reverses however when a lot of water is diverted to the Hydro Power Stations.
+You will find two provincial/state parks located alongside the Niagara whirlpool – the the Niagara Glen Nature Reserve in Canada, and the Whirlpool State Park in the USA.

 NIAGARA SPANISH AERO CAR

 Leonardo Torres Quevedo (1852 – 1936) was an ingenious Spanish engineer.
 Among his creations were algebraic machines, remote control devices, dirigibles and the world’s first computer.
 The Niagara Spanish Aero Car was designed by Leonardo Torres Quevedo and represented a new type of aerial cable way that he called “transbordador”.
 Officially opened on August 8, 1916, it is the only one of its kind in existence.

 But it’s also safe!
 The Aero Car has many safety features including a rescue car.
 It is so safe however, that the rescue car has never even been used besides for training purposes (that is in over 100 years of operation).